-- Read the job ad closely and underline all the words describing what the employer is looking for.
+- Read the job ad closely and highlight all the words describing what the employer is looking for.

 - Think about how your skills and abilities align to these requirements.

 - Tailor your application so you only include the skills and experience that match what is being asked for in the job ad.